ozguryazilimas/wp-postane/imsanity/readme.txt

 * Once enabled, Imsanity requires no actions on the part of the user
 * Uses WordPress built-in image scaling functions

+= Translations =

+Imsanity is available in several languages, each of which will be downloaded automatically when you install the plugin.
+To help translate it into your language, visit https://translate.wordpress.org/projects/wp-plugins/imsanity

 == Installation ==

 Automatic Installation: